A way of working for every organization

 Do you wish to create and publish your content to print first, and then publish to your digital channels at a later time?
 A print first then digital workflow supports and streamlines this way of working.

 Do you create content only for your print publications?
-Use the great features of the Content Station print editor and the Smart Connection InDesign plugin to achieve efficient editing and content creation with your team.
+Use the great features of the WoodWing Studio print editor and our plugin for Adobe InDesign to achieve efficient editing and content creation with your team.

 Channel-neutral content creation

 This way of working incorporates content structure from the start.
 Reuse and republish across any of your brands, or on any platform, channel or device, at anytime.